jxnl/blog/docs/services.md

     - **Weekly 1:1:** 1-on-1 syncs to discuss to unblock your initiatives
     - **Asynchronous Support:** Email, Slack, and ad-hoc meeting support
     - **Expert Network:** Access to my network of AI and ML specialists.
+    - **Content Support:** Help with writing blog posts, and other content to help with your initiatives.
     - **Hiring Support:** Identify skills and attract top talent.

 -   :material-cog-refresh:{ .lg .middle } __Comprehensive Consulting__